 In December 2021, we entered into a Credit Agreement (the "Credit Agreement") with certain lenders which provides a revolving credit facility of up to \$100.0 million.
-Currently, we have no borrowings under the Credit Agreement.
-If we make borrowings in the future, it may impact our business and financial condition by:
+Borrowings under the Credit Agreement may impact our business and financial condition by:

-Requiring the dedication of a portion of our expected cash flows from operations to service our debt, thereby reducing the amount of expected cash flows available for other purposes, including investing, and paying claims and operating expenses and;

-Exposing us to interest rate risk since the interest rate in the credit agreement is a variable rate
+- Requiring the dedication of a portion of our expected cash flows from operations to service our debt, thereby reducing the amount of expected cash flows available for other purposes, including investing, and paying claims and operating expenses and; - Exposing us to interest rate risk since the interest rate in the credit agreement is a variable rate.